“When this is, that is.

 From the cessation of this comes the cessation of that.”

 Many of the traditional human philosophical systems are invariably built upon, or strive to confirm, some sense of permanent self-existence.
-Is it possible, however, that this sense of a personal “self” actually derives from a misreading or misinterpretation of the causes and conditions of experience, mistaking what is essentially a temporary matrix of perception to be a reliable indication of some unchanging essence?
+Is it possible, however, that this sense of a continuous personal “self” actually derives from a misreading or misinterpretation of the causes and conditions of experience, mistaking what is essentially a temporary matrix of perception, or even an expedient creation akin to an avatar in a video game, to be a reliable indication of some unchanging essence?

 As the great sage Tsongkhapa wrote in the profound “Lamrim Chenmo”, “When living beings experience or see a phenomenon, they do not apprehend it as being set up by the power of the mind to which it appears.
 Rather, they apprehend it as existing just as it appears, i.e., as existing in an essentially objective manner.
 This is how intrinsic existence is superimposed.
 The presence of such a nature in the object is what is meant by essence, intrinsic nature, and autonomous existence.”